jburn/school_projects/README.md

 **programming_2:** Course assignments for the course about the basics of Object Oriented Programming using Java.

+**programming_3:** Course assignment for the course about HTTPS server programming.
+Implemented using Java.

 **programming_4:** Simple python GUI-application for file and string encryption using PyQT5.
 Made in collaboration with another student.